Music of Latvia: Classical music

 Choir traditions are very strong in Latvia.
 Alongside many professional choirs, there are tens of thousands of Latvians who are part of different amateur choirs.
 Once every five years the Latvian National Song and Dance Festival takes place with around 20,000 singers taking part in it.

 The 2014 World Choir Games took place in Riga.

 This year (2019) Latvia hosts the inaugural Riga Jurmala Music Festival, a new festival in which world-famous orchestras and conductors perform across four weekends during the summer.
 The festival takes place at the Latvian National Opera, the Great Guild, and the Great and Small Halls of the Dzintari Concert Hall.
 This year features the Bavarian Radio Symphony Orchestra, the Israel Philharmonic Orchestra, the London Symphony Orchestra and the Russian National Orchestra.

-Internationally famous Latvian musicians include conductors Arvīds Jansons and his son Mariss Jansons, violinist Gidon Kremer, cellist Mischa Maisky, and soprano Kristīne Opolais.
+Internationally famous Latvian musicians include conductors Arvīds Jansons and his son Mariss Jansons, Andris Nelsons, violinist Gidon Kremer, cellist Mischa Maisky, and soprano Kristīne Opolais.